Looking for the best day trips from Paris?

 The famous gardens, which inspired Monet’s paintings, invite you to take a stroll.

 Weeping willows shade the water garden.
 Vibrant wisterias, azaleas, and small ponds full of waterlilies make you forget the outside world.
-You would feel like walking inside Monet’s incredible world of colour and joy.
+You would feel like walking inside Monet’s incredible world of color and joy.

 Stand on the famous Japanese bridge before stepping into the quaint charm of Monet’s home.
 Inside, you can admire the precious collection of Japanese engravings.